Written by Assistant Litigation Executive in Fletchers Solicitors Medical Negligence team, Megan Tyrer.

-Many have expressed their fears about feeling ill-equipped to provide the care that is needed.
+Because of this, many are expressing their fears about feeling ill-equipped to provide the care that is needed.

-In May 2019, the BBC panorama programme “Crisis in Care – Part 1: Who Cares?” featured Rachel, a woman in her 30’s who is a full-time carer for her mum who has incredibly challenging Dementia.
+For that reason, the BBC panorama programme “Crisis in Care – Part 1: Who Cares?” featured Rachel, a woman in her 30’s who is a full-time carer for her mum who has incredibly challenging Dementia.

 Due to council cuts, the only respite care Rachel received was about to come to an end.

 This is just one example of how the system of support for people living with Dementia is unfair.